Learn how to thread a singer sewing machine for absolute beginners in this easy to follow tutorial.

 Let's kick off this learn to sew series with how to thread a sewing machine.

-- How to thread a sewing machine video tutorial
+- How to set up a singer sewing machine

 - Engage the bobbin winding function

-- How to thread a sewing machine for beginners step-by-step
+- How to thread a singer sewing machine for beginners step-by-step

-- Why does my sewing machine have 2 spool pins?
+- Why does my singer sewing machine have two spool pins?

-- Step 9: Pull the threads towards the back of the sewing machine
+- Pull the threads towards the back of the sewing machine

 - How to insert (load) a bobbin